ergo-services/ergo/docs/networking/network-transparency.md

 Type registration must happen before connection establishment.
 During handshake, nodes exchange their registered type lists and error lists.
 These lists become the encoding dictionaries for that connection.

-If you register a type after a connection is established, that type isn't in the dictionary.
-Attempting to send a value of that type fails - the encoder can't find it in the shared schema.
-The only way to use the newly registered type is to disconnect and reconnect, forcing a new handshake that includes the type.
+Registering a type after a connection is established does not break that connection.
+The dictionary is a compression device, not a gate: when a type has no cache id for this connection, the encoder writes its full canonical name instead, and the receiver resolves that name against the types **it** has registered.
+Nothing checks the peer's list before sending.

+What the missing entry costs is size, and what it requires is symmetry.
+The name travels with every message rather than a two-byte id, and the receiving node must have registered the same type - otherwise it fails there, at decode, with "unknown reg type".
+Reconnecting is worth doing to get the compact ids back on a hot path, not to make the type usable.

-The recommended place to register types is the application's `Load(node)` callback.
+The recommended place to register types is the application's `Load` callback.
 Applications are loaded after the network stack is initialized but before any outgoing or incoming traffic, so all types end up in the handshake dictionaries.
 An application owns its message types and registers them itself, keeping registration co-located with the code that defines the types.

-For dynamic type registration (registering types based on runtime configuration or plugin loading), you have limited options:
+For dynamic type registration (registering types based on runtime configuration or plugin loading), the options differ in cost rather than in whether they work:

 **Register before any traffic** - Load your configuration, determine which types you need, register them in your application's `Load()` callback.
-This works but requires knowing all types upfront for the application.

-**Coordinate reconnection** - Register the new type via `node.Network().RegisterType`, disconnect existing connections to nodes that need the type, wait for reconnection with new handshake.
-This is complex and causes temporary communication loss.
+This is the one that gets you cache ids on every connection.

+**Register late on both sides** - `node.Network().RegisterType` on each node that will encode or decode the type.
+Messages flow immediately, carrying the full type name until the next handshake replaces it with an id.
+Reconnect if that overhead matters on the path in question.

 **Use custom marshaling** - Implement `edf.Marshaler`/`Unmarshaler` or `encoding.BinaryMarshaler`/`Unmarshaler`.
 These don't require pre-registration - they work immediately.
 The tradeoff is you write the encoding logic yourself.